MJNicholl/Word-Counter/README.md

 # Word-Counter
-It can count total numbers of each word in a text or count specific selected words
+It can count the total numbers of each word in a text or count specific selected words and show it at the "result" area at the bottom of the page;

+To count the frequency of each word of a text, you can type or paste the text on the text input area and press "Count Words";

+You can change the words to be omitted from the search by changing the "words to exclude" or reset the default exclusion list by pressing Reset;

+If you're searching for a specific word, you can type it on the last text area named "Specific Word";

+You can also select a text to find total amount of that text selection in the input text;

+when selecting text, a hover element will appear near the mouse showing the total count of that selection in the provided text;

+Note that the search for specific text will ignore the exclusion list when searching for specific words;

+to resume normal counting, press the "Count Words" button.